 There are multiple options to buy, sell, and trade EasyJet shares online.
 Let’s take a look:

-Share-dealing involves buying shares in a company, a longer-term approach than trading shares for a quick profit.
+Share-dealing involves buying EasyJet shares, a longer-term approach than trading shares for a quick profit.

 - Pros: You can focus on the company’s fundamental strength, rather than sweating the art of chart-reading.
 If EasyJet starts rising, holding for longer could lead to a big profit.